LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 | **Message Tags**                                         |        |                         |
 | `MESSAGE_TAG_CERTIFICATE `                               | bytes  | "LSK_CE_" ASCII-encoded |

-Several of those constants are shared with the other LIPs defining the Interoperability module and all of the needed constants for the Interoperability module are defined in [LIP "Introduce Interoperability module"][base-interoperability-LIP].
+Several of those constants are shared with the other LIPs defining the Interoperability module and all of the needed constants for the Interoperability module are defined in [LIP "Introduce Interoperability module"][research:base-interoperability].
 That LIP should be considered correct if a value stated here differs.

 #### uint32be Function